-Updated Feb.
-11 with story audio and additional details on EPA rationale for cleanup plan — The Environmental Protection Agency has released the full details of its proposal to remove radioactive waste from the West Lake Landfill.
+Updated March 5 with new public comments deadline — The Environmental Protection Agency has released the full details of its proposal to remove radioactive waste from the West Lake Landfill.
 The agency will make a final decision after a public comment period.

 Read more: How to submit feedback on EPA cleanup plan

 Earlier this month, the agency announced plans to remove 70 percent of the radioactivity at the landfill, in northwest St. Louis County.
 The site sits about 600 feet from an underground smoking fire at the Bridgeton Landfill.

 Residents have tried to convince the EPA to clean up the site for years, and to many, the agency’s decision is a victory.
 But activists and some people who live near the site worry that removing only some of the waste may not be enough.